+Prerequisites AC340

-Prerequisites AC330, AC 340 AC410 Introduction on to Clinical T echniques of Credit 3 Lecture Credit 2 # of Hour 40 Lecture Hour 20 Lab Credit 1 Lab Hour 20
+AC410 Introduction to Clinical Techniques

+of Credit 3 Lecture Credit 2 # of Hour 40 Lecture Hour 20

+Lab Credit 1 Lab Hour 20

 This course provides students with an introduction to the techniques of acupuncture, including use of disposable needles, insertion and removal of needles, appropriate draping, management of emergency situations with patients, and needling practice.
 Practices include use of Guide Tube needling, on common and difficult acupuncture points, methods to obtain De Qi, tonification, sedation and methods to direct Qi.
 Students review Clean Needle Technique (CNT), and requirements of OSHA.